ipesek/jsxgraphbook/src/4_4_transformations.md

 ## Transformations

 In JSXGraph it is possible to apply a plane projective transformation to elements using a 3x3 matrix to define the specific transformation.
 To make life easier
-JSXGraph has some standard trasformations predefined.
+JSXGraph has some standard transformations predefined.
 Some of those are:
 - Translation
 - Rotation
 - Scaling